spider-rs/chrome-server/README.md

 You need to set the env variable passed in as an arg `HOSTNAME_OVERRIDE` to override the docker container and set it to `host.docker.internal`.

-#### Docker Image

-Get the docker image [spiderrust/chrome](https://hub.docker.com/repository/docker/spiderrust/chrome/general).

-### Headless Shell

-If you want to use headless-shell you can use the `Dockerfile.headless_shell_playwright` for an ubuntu based install.

 #### Manual (WIP)

 Use the following to build with docker.